 What is your style of photography?

 We do a mix of storytelling candids and tastefully arranged portraits, in a classic, timeless style.
 The images are crisp, real and free of trendy filters, so they won’t look dated 20 or even 100 years from now.

 Most of the images will be taken in a photojournalistic style that naturally captures the emotion and the fun of the day.
 But when it’s portrait time, we won't make you stand in any awkward poses - our gift is making people feel comfortable in front of our cameras, which results in relaxed looking portraits.
 Some of our best portraits are taken spontaneously, when the subject doesn’t even realize we are taking their picture and those always turn out to be our client’s favorites.

 Should my fiancee and I do a “first look” before the wedding ceremony?

 From a photography standpoint, doing a first look gives you a lot more quality picture time together.
 Our past clients have said that it instantly calmed their nerves to have seen each other in a quiet spot alone before the big event really got going.
 Plus, you’d get 99% of the “formal” wedding party/family pictures done before the ceremony, so you would be able to go to the reception much faster afterwards.

 If you’d like to go the more traditional route and not see each other until you meet at the altar, you’ll need to spend a little more time right after the ceremony taking pictures together and with your families and wedding party.

 Can you come to the hotel or house to take “getting ready” pictures of the bride and bridesmaids?

 We can do that and usually the best time for us to arrive is the last hour of getting ready.
-This is when the bride is getting her final make-up touch ups and everyone is in their matching robes right before getting into their dresses.
+This is when the bride is getting her final make-up touch ups and everyone is in their matching robes/PJs, right before getting into their dresses.
 It’s also a great time for us to get pictures of details like the wedding dress, the invitation suite, jewelry, etc.

 Do we need to give you a shot list?